-Signs of Emu presence were recorded from each of the impact and control survey areas in at least one season during the second year of operation, with the exception of the Yuraygir south survey area (control).
+Signs of Emu presence was recorded from each of the impact and control survey areas in at least one season during the third year of operation, with the exception of the Yuraygir south survey area (control).
 Emu sign was recorded in all three impact survey areas (Pillar Valley, Tucabia north and Tucabia south).
-The 2022 monitoring period reported emu sign and thus evidence of emu presence on the western side of the highway from the Tucabia south transects (MRB, MRC and MRD).
-These transects are in proximity to each other and it is likely that the same bird was recorded, which was recorded in the autumn-winter seasons of 2022.
-The bird may have crossed the highway from the Mitchell Road underpass, as there was no reported crossing of a monitored bridge undercarriage north or south of this location.
+The 2023 monitoring period reported emu sign and evidence of emu presence on the western side of the highway from one transect at Tucabia south (MRC) in the summer period (Feb 2023).
+This is the same location as reported in the 2022 annual report, which was recorded in the autumn-winter seasons of 2022, and considered the same bird.
+The 2022 report identified that this emu likely crossed the highway from the Mitchell Road underpass, as there was no reported crossing of a monitored bridge undercarriage north or south of this location during 2022 or 2023.
+There was no further evidence of emu activity identified on the western side of the highway after February 2023.